UNESCO's Work and Achievements in the Protection of the Underwater Cultural Heritage

 Since then, UNESCO has adopted a major legal treaty to protect submerged remains with the 2001 Convention.
 Additionally UNESCO has been involved in the training of underwater archaeologists worldwide, engaging in policy work to achieve a better protection of sites, and fighting treasure-hunting and pillaging.
-It also provides a platform for States to adopt a common approach to heritage protection and endeavored to change the public perception of underwater cultural heritage, to raise awareness and appreciation for what is – a unique legacy of humanity.
+It also provides a platform for States to adopt a common approach to heritage protection and endeavored to change the public perception of underwater cultural heritage, to raise awareness and appreciation for what it is – a unique legacy of humanity.

 The 2001 Convention

 A major achievement in UNESCO’s work to protect submerged sites was the adoption of the UNESCO 2001 Convention on the Protection of the Underwater Cultural Heritage.

 The Convention was developed and adopted by the Member States of UNESCO.
 It sets a common standard for the protection of submerged heritage, with a view towards preventing the looting and destruction of such heritage.
 Additionally, it allows for the comprehensive protection of underwater cultural heritage wherever it is located, harmonization between the protection of underwater cultural heritage with that of heritage on land and the provision of guidelines for archaeologists on the proper treatment of underwater cultural heritage.

 The 2001 Convention on the Protection of the Underwater Cultural Heritage is already binding for 49 States, and more prepare to join.

 The Convention expected to shape the discipline of underwater archaeology, as well as the protection of submerged heritage for the future worldwide.
 The Convention is UNESCO’s main tool to improve the legal and operational protection of underwater cultural heritage.

 A Forum for States